Who can apply? Visual artists working in all disciplines can apply, except for currently matriculating students and Queens Museum full-time employees.

 Do I have to live in Queens?
 No

 Do I have to be a U.S. citizen?
-No—but you do have to be able to live legally in the U.S. during the residency.
+No—but you do have to be able to live legally in the U.S. during the two-year residency.

 How large are the studios?
 Some are approximately 550 square feet and others are approximately 350 square feet.
 Ceiling height is 12’.

 Are there limitations to what materials I can work with?
 Yes.
 There can be no toxic materials or oil paint and no open flame.
 Dusty or heavy-duty production is discouraged.

 What about my noise level?
 All artists will be asked to use headphones when playing music.
 Construction-related noise is discouraged Monday through Friday 9:00 am – 1:00 pm (while school tours are underway).

 Is the common area available for me to work?
 Yes.
 If there is a lot of interest in this, we may ask that you use a calendar to avoid conflicts.

 Does anything else happen in the studio wing?
 Yes.
 Due to space limitations in the Museum, all departments (Curatorial, Public Events, and Education) do occasionally use the studio program common area for classes, events, and production space.

 Can I choose my studio?
 We will ask you to rank your preferences.